 HAS ADOPTED THIS DECISION:

-- 1. The signing of the Agreement is hereby approved on behalf of the Union, subject to the conclusion of the Agreement. - 2.
-The Joint Statement attached to the Agreement is hereby endorsed on behalf of the Union. - 3.
+- 1. The Agreement is hereby approved on behalf of the Union. - 2.
+The Joint Statement is hereby approved on behalf of the Union. - 3.
 The texts of the Agreement and of the Joint Statement are attached to this Decision.